Wood

 [born est c.1820],

-she inherited
+she inherited what is now called

-her father's house in Bornova,
+in Bornova,

 had issue:

-- Lucy Wood, lived in the house in Bornova
+- Lucy Wood,

 with her sister Hortense,

-it became known as the Wood-Paterson House
+it became known as

 (perhaps her husband was Paterson),

-had issue, grandmother of:
+had issue,

-- Mrs. Renée Steinbüchel,
+- Mrs. Renée Steinbüchel.

-- Hortense Wood, born est c.1860,
+born est c.1860,

-and a gifted painter.
-She had taken piano lessons from Franz Liszt"
+who had taken piano lessons from

-"In addition, Hortense was an admirer of
+she was an admirer of

 Kemal Ataturk

-and had written to congratulate
+and wrote to congratulate

-him on his successes."
+him on his successes

 (see Historical background),